deadlyvipers/dojo_rules/introduction.md

+Introduction
-Introduction, My favorite Code School path is git, and I'm currently working on the last course in it.
+My favorite Code School path is Git
 ============
 Hi, I'm a new user of the dojo!
-My favorite Code School path is git, and I'm currently working on the last course in it.